turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 This doesn't quite work.
-When we update ideas, we end up with empty ideas in the list.
+When we update ideas, we end up with empty ideas in
+the list.

-If you look at the database file, some of the ideas look like thi:
+If you look at the database file, some of the ideas look like this:

 ```yaml
 ---